Lorne Michaels

-He has received 21 Primetime Emmy Awards from 98 nominations, holding the record for being the most nominated individual in the award show's history.
+He has received 24 Primetime Emmy Awards from 112 nominations, holding the record as the most nominated individual in the award show's history.

 Early life

-Lorne Michaels was born on November 17, 1944, to Florence (née Becker) and Henry Abraham Lipowitz.
-His place of birth is disputed; multiple sources have said he was born in Toronto, Ontario, Canada, while others state he was born on a kibbutz in the then British mandate of Palestine (now Israel) and that his Jewish family immigrated to Toronto when he was an infant.
+Lorne David Lipowitz was born to a Jewish family in Toronto, Ontario, on November 17, 1944, to Florence (née Becker) (1915–2001) and Abraham Lipowitz (1908–1959), who worked as a furrier.

+Several sources incorrectly state that he was born on a kibbutz in the then-British mandate of Palestine, and that his Jewish family immigrated to Toronto, Ontario, when he was an infant.

-Michaels and his two younger siblings were raised in Toronto; he attended Forest Hill Collegiate Institute.
-He graduated from University College, Toronto, where he majored in English, in 1966.
+Michaels and his two younger siblings were raised in Toronto; he graduated from Forest Hill Collegiate Institute before attending University College at the University of Toronto, earning a Bachelor of Arts in English in 1966.

 Career

 Early career

-Michaels began his career as a writer and broadcaster for CBC Radio.
-He moved to Los Angeles from Toronto in 1968 to work as a writer for Rowan & Martin's Laugh-In and The Beautiful Phyllis Diller Show.
-He starred with Hart Pomerantz in The Hart and Lorne Terrific Hour, a series of comedy specials that ran on CBC in the early 1970s.
+Michaels began his career as a writer and broadcaster for CBC Radio, working with partner Hart Pomerantz.
+He and Pomerantz moved to Los Angeles from Toronto in 1968 to work as writers for Rowan & Martin's Laugh-In and The Beautiful Phyllis Diller Show.
+They returned to Canada to star in The Hart and Lorne Terrific Hour, a series of comedy specials that ran on CBC in the early 1970s.

+Michaels returned to the United States in 1973 to write for The Burns and Schreiber Comedy Hour.
+This brought him to the attention of Lily Tomlin who hired him to produce a series of specials, the first of which won an Emmy.
+Michaels credits his work with Tomlin for giving him the credibility needed for NBC to hire him to create Saturday Night Live.